unconnected-dev/dev-tools-study/_udemy/git_github_bootcamp/readme.txt

 When we clone a Github repo, the default remote name setup is called origin.
 It can be canged but most people leave it.

+Remote Tracking Branch Reference
+A reference to the state of the master branch on the remote.
+Like a bookmark pointing to the last known commit on the master branch on origin.

+These references are read-only for the local repository and cannot be moved or changed directly; they only update when you interact with the remote repository, typically via commands like git fetch, git pull, or git push.